crazoter/My-Docs/docs/manga_reviews.md

     * Author loves to interact with his readers, so there's even some chapters where he draws fan-submitted situations of the characters.
 Although, at that point, the manga gives off doujin vibes rather than an actual manga...
 * **-ve points**:
   * Sometimes uses lazy character development; telling instead of showing. e.g. manga becomes a slideshow of how each character would do something e.g. peel tangerines in Ch24 as opposed to *revealing* that fact through storytelling by putting them in a scenario that brings out how they would peel tangerines (e.g. characters come together for a party, and they react to Hirotaka peeling tangerines).
   * Sometimes splits the story into multiple unstated timelines (e.g. Ch 53 and 53.5) where the chronological order is uncertain.
 This is makes the manga's chronology very messy.
 The weaker timeline ends up feeling like a spin-off, and the sum of the two parts is weaker than what it would've been if it were presented in chronological order as a whole.
+This is a design decision, and in my opinion a poor one.
+It makes sense if the events are happening concurrently (e.g. Yakuza 0), but in this case the second timeline can be written off as a timeless slice-of-life with a different vibe and pacing; jumping between these timelines just weakens the impact of the main timeline.
   * The otaku aspect gets a little stale after awhile.
-I'd prefer to see more facets of the characters (e.g. reactions to unexplored content for example)
+I'd prefer to see more facets of the characters (e.g. reactions to unexplored content for example).
   * Yeah as you might guess the plot isn't super deep but it does have some flitting food for thought moments
 * **Should you read it**: If you like stories that give you diabetes and you enjoy reading about otakus hanging out.
 For all its shortcomings, I personally found this a pretty good read, and the initial part of the manga is a pretty good hook.
 * **Tidbit**: Flat-chested Narumi